Atlantic County Institute of Technology

-The Atlantic County Institute of Technology (ACIT) is a four-year countywide vocational public high school serving students in ninth through twelfth grades from Atlantic County, New Jersey, United States, as part of the Atlantic County Vocational School District.
+The Atlantic County Institute of Technology (ACIT) is a four-year countywide vocational public high school serving students in ninth through twelfth grades from Atlantic County, in the U.S. state of New Jersey, as part of the Atlantic County Vocational School District.
 ACIT is located on a 58 acre campus in the Mays Landing area of Hamilton Township.
 The school was constructed in 1974 and underwent a major renovation in 1994 and 2009-2011.

-As of the 2021–22 school year, the school had an enrollment of 1,751 students and 142.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.
-There were 755 students (43.1% of enrollment) eligible for free lunch and 169 (9.7% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,805 students and 149.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.1:1.
+There were 814 students (45.1% of enrollment) eligible for free lunch and 236 (13.1% of students) eligible for reduced-cost lunch.

 Due to a recent influx of students attending the school, the freshmen are now located in the South Wing, a separate building located behind the main campus that runs parallel to the New Jersey Motor Vehicle Commission.

 The school offers eight Academy programs, six Career Technical programs, and the recently added Academy of Aviation Studies.
 Shared-time students attend vocational programs at ACIT for part of the day, while receiving their academic instruction at one of the public high schools in the county.
 As of the 2016-2017 school year, the Academy of Aviation Studies was introduced and students in the program are bused to Atlantic Cape Community College daily.
 The students in the Aviation program are taught regular high school courses, along with the Academy.
 ACIT has articulation agreements with Atlantic Cape Community College, allowing students in certain programs to earn as many as 15 college credits for courses taken at ACIT.
 The school has a similar partnership with Camden County College for students in the dental assistant program.

+The school is planning on expanding its space by building a new facility.
+The 133,000-square-foot, three-story multipurpose building will include 16 labs as well as ancillary and administrative space.
+It will allow for an additional 425 students, an increase of 25% over the current capacity.